s-raj/PersonalisedNewsEmail/README.md

 Using this project personalised mail can be sent to your personal email IDs with option for translation of non english content.
 Cron job could be used to periodically schedule this scriptbased on your choice.

 # Features
-- **SIMPLE**: The primary goal of Beautiful Jekyll is to allow literally *anyone* to create a website in a few minutes.
+- **SIMPLE**: Just configure the news items that you would like to be updated about

 # Dependencies